ParthJadhav/Tkinter-Designer/docs/instructions.md

   - Restart Tkinter Designer
   - Double-check the token and URL
   - Quote the Figma URL if you run the CLI from a shell
-  - Add `-f` if you want to overwrite an existing non-empty `build` directory
+  - Add `-f` if you want to clear and regenerate an existing non-empty `build` directory
   - If you see a Figma API quota or rate-limit message, wait for your Figma quota to reset or use a token with available quota
   - Make sure your design has a Frame
   - If your file has many frames, select the target frame in Figma before copying the URL

+- Fonts look different?
+  - Tkinter can only use fonts installed on the computer running the generated app
+  - Tkinter Designer writes the Figma font family into generated text widgets, but each user's OS may fall back if that font is unavailable

 - Something else?
   - [Report issues not listed here on GitHub](https://github.com/ParthJadhav/Tkinter-Designer/issues/new)